nathaliesommer/PredPrey-HabitatDomains/README.md

 # Next steps
 - [ ] Do we compare end points?
 We could compare Time 1 yr vs. Time 5 yr for example by setting tstart and tstop.
 Is there a benefit to eliminating burnin period (our age old debate)
 - [ ] Compare one-yr vs. five-yr data?
 - [ ] Is "safe space" even something we want to include in models?
+Yes
+- [ ] To add: individual hazard tables for each pred x starting domain combination
+- [ ] Figure out a summary figure -- maybe a) median survival time in NCE vs. null colored by P-value, b) hazard ratio for combinations.